Polish State Railways: World War II

 Following the German invasion on 1 September 1939 and the Soviet invasion of eastern Poland on 17 September 1939, most Polish rolling stock fell into Soviet hands.

 Gdańsk Główny is one of Poland's largest category A stations.

-The Polish railways in Silesia, Greater Poland and Pomerania were adopted by German railways Deutsche Reichsbahn on 25 September.
+The Polish railways in Upper Silesia, Greater Poland and Pomerelia were adopted by German railways Deutsche Reichsbahn on 25 September.
 The Polish railways in Generalgouvernement became Ostbahn.

 Until the last moment before the German attack on the Soviet Union in 1941, cargo trains transported goods from the Soviet Union to Germany.
 The beginning of German attacks on the Soviet Union on 22 June 1941 resulted in the possession of railway and rolling stock by the Ostbahn and the possession of PKP rolling stock with Russian Broad Gauge track and reconstruction to standard gauge.
-The beginning of organized sabotage by the Polish resistance movement on railways took place about the same time.
+The beginning of organized railway sabotage during World War II by the Polish resistance movement on railways took place about the same time.